4 Tips to Develop a Culture That Aligns With Your Values

 1. Evaluate Your Company Values

-In today’s competitive job market, the companies that are attracting top talent have a clear set of values that help guide employee expectations and behavior—especially during challenging times.
-For example, given the rise in employee activism, many employers have redefined their values when taking a stance on social justice issues that impact their employee population.
+In today’s competitive job market, the companies that are attracting top talent have a clear set of values that help guide employee expectations and behavior.
+For example, given the rise in employee activism in recent years, many employers have redefined their values when taking a stance on social justice issues that impact their employee population.

 Revisit your company values and determine whether they still hold true in the current social and economic climate.
-Do your values feel authentic after two years of remote work?
-How are you supporting your employees throughout the pandemic, and what more can you do?
+Do your values feel authentic?
+How are you supporting your employees, and what more can you do?
 Asking yourself these types of questions will help you reevaluate your values and positively impact your employees’ productivity and engagement.

 2. Prioritize Employee Satisfaction